-During the period from July 21 to August 7, the appropriate Associate/Assistant Dean will have reviewed and evaluated the faculty member's file and written an evaluation and for pre-tenure faculty, including a recommendation for retention/non-retention which will be submitted along with the faculty member's file to the Vice President for Academic Affairs and Dean.
-The faculty member will be given a copy of the Associate/Assistant Dean's evaluation.
+During the period from July 21 to August 7, the appropriate Associate Dean will have reviewed and evaluated the faculty member's file and written an evaluation and for pretenure faculty, including a recommendation for retention/non-retention which will be submitted along with the faculty member's file to the Vice President of Academic Affairs and Dean.
+The faculty member will be given a copy of the Associate Dean's evaluation.

 3.2.6.
-Counseling Session with the Vice President for Academic Affairs and Dean
+Counseling Session with the Vice President of Academic Affairs and Dean

-During the period from August 8 to October 15, the Vice President for Academic Affairs and Dean will consider the recommendation of the Department Chairperson and Associate/Assistant Dean.
+During the period from August 8 to October 15, the Vice President of Academic Affairs and Dean will consider the recommendation of the Department Chairperson and Associate Dean.

-After reviewing the recommendation and supporting documents, the Vice President for Academic Affairs and Dean will schedule a counseling session with the faculty member; the appropriate Associate/Assistant Dean and Department Chair may be invited to this session.
+After reviewing the recommendation and supporting documents, the Vice President of Academic Affairs and Dean will schedule a counseling session with the faculty member; the appropriate Associate Dean and Department Chair may be invited to this session.
 This meeting will serve as a forum to discuss the faculty member's past performance and agreed upon short and long-term goals.

-Upon completion of the session, the Vice President for Academic Affairs and Dean will retain all original documents and copies sent to the Department Chairperson.
+Upon completion of the session, the Vice President of Academic Affairs and Dean will retain all original documents and copies sent to the Department Chairperson.

 3.2.7.
-Retention/Non-Retention Recommendation by the Vice President for Academic Affairs and Dean
+Retention/Non-Retention Recommendation by the Vice President of Academic Affairs and Dean

-By October 15, the Vice President for Academic Affairs and Dean will form a recommendation for retention or non-retention of the faculty member after the current academic year and will transmit it, by letter, to the President.
-At the same time, the Vice President for Academic Affairs and Dean will inform the Department Chairperson and the appropriate Associate/Assistant Dean of the decision.
+By October 15, the Vice President of Academic Affairs and Dean will form a recommendation for retention or non-retention of the faculty member after the current academic year and will transmit it, by letter, to the President.
+At the same time, the Vice President of Academic Affairs and Dean will inform the Department Chairperson and the appropriate Associate Dean of the decision.